drug-design/course/docs/chapters/adme-properties.md

 ### Drug Distribution

-After entering the systemic circulation, the drug is distributed to the body tissues.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/drug-distribution-266c37d1'><i class='fa fa-play' aria-hidden='true'></i></button>After entering the systemic circulation, the drug is distributed to the body tissues.
 This  is a reversible process where an  equilibrium is reached.
 In human pharmacology it is not possible to measure the rate and the extent of drug distribution in specific tissues.
 However indirectly, it is possible to get useful information by measuring the drug concentration in the plasma, as explained on the following  pages.
 *[nce]: New Chemical Entity: a compound not previously described.